 I made this Oreo ice cream cake thinking it would be a nice thing to have on the last day of school.
 I had visions of me inviting all the neighborhood kids over to enjoy a slice of cake and to make the beginning of summer break official.

-This cake starts with an easy chocolate cake.
+This cake roll starts with an easy chocolate cake.
 This particular recipe is based on my Bailey’s Chocolate Roll Recipe.
-The cake is made with little flour yet it is perfectly soft and tender.
-Cake rolls take hardly any time to bake.
-Roll up the cake and let it cool completely.
+This is my favorite cake roll recipe!
+It is always soft and tender and is very easy to make.

 - Be sure to grease your jelly roll pan AND line it with parchment paper (spray the parchment paper as well).
 You want to be sure the cake comes out of the pan completely.